AugurProject/augur/README.md

 - getDescription(id[, callback])

-- createEvent(branch, description, expDate, minValue, maxValue, numOutcomes[, sentCallback, verifiedCallback])
+- createEvent(eventObject)
+    - eventObject has the following fields:
+        - branchId <integer>
+        - description <string>
+        - minValue <integer> (will be floating-point)
+        - maxValue <integer> (will be floating-point)
+        - numOutcomes <integer>
+        - expDate <integer> - block number when the event expires
-    - `sentCallback` fires when the transaction is initially broadcast and you receive a txhash
+        - onSent <function> - callback that fires after the event is broadcast to the network
-    - `verifiedCallback` fires when augur.js is able to see your transaction on the network using `eth_getTransactionByHash` (asynchronous check every 12 seconds)
+        - onSuccess <function> - optional callback that fires when augur.js is able to see your event on the network (asynchronous check every 12 seconds)

-- createMarket(branch, description, alpha, liquidity, tradingFee, events[, sentCallback, verifiedCallback, failedCallback])
+    - All callbacks should accept a single parameter: an `event` object with `id` and `txhash` fields

+    - Calling createEvent(branchId, description, expDate, minValue, maxValue, numOutcomes[, onSent, onSuccess]) with positional arguments also works

+- createMarket(marketObject)
+    - marketObject has the following fields:
+        - branchId <integer>
+        - description <string>
+        - minValue <integer> (will be floating-point)
+        - maxValue <integer> (will be floating-point)
+        - numOutcomes <integer>
+        - expDate <integer> - block number when the event expires
-    - `sentCallback` fires when the transaction is initially broadcast and you receive a txhash
+        - onSent <function> - callback that fires after the event is broadcast to the network
-    - `verifiedCallback` fires when augur.js is able to see your transaction on the network using `eth_getTransactionByHash` (asynchronous check every 12 seconds)
+        - onSuccess <function> - optional callback that fires when augur.js is able to see your event on the network (asynchronous check every 12 seconds)
-    - `failedCallback` fires if the initial `sendTransaction` fails
+        - onFailure <function> - optional callback that fires if you market creation errors

+    - All callbacks should accept a single parameter: a `market` object with `id` and `txhash` fields

+    - Calling createMarket(branchId, description, alpha, liquidity, tradingFee, events[, onSent, onSuccess, onFailed]) with positional arguments also works

-- buyShares(branch, market, outcome, amount, nonce[, callback])
+- buyShares(branchId, market, outcome, amount, nonce[, callback])

-- sellShares(branch, market, outcome, amount, nonce[, callback])
+- sellShares(branchId, market, outcome, amount, nonce[, callback])

-- sendReputation(branch, receiver, value[, callback])
+- sendReputation(branchId, receiver, value[, callback])

 - getSimulatedBuy(market, outcome, amount[, callback])